 Whether it’s a fake email claiming you’ve won a jackpot, a phone call pressuring you to pay taxes, or a fraudulent cheque that later bounces, scammers use different tactics to appear authentic.

 They often create urgency, use official-looking documents, and demand payments.
-Recognizing these red flags can help you avoid falling victim to these frauds.
+Recognising these red flags can help you avoid falling victim to these frauds.

 Let’s now dig deeper to uncover some of the common lottery scams.